 Other Places that I missed to cover in my journey but one should visit those places like; Kennedy Auditorium, Art Gallery, University Circle, Canteen, Union Hall, Faiz Gate, City High School, Gulshan-e-Syed, Tibbiya College etc.

-Please keep things in mind while visiting AMU for a heritage walk:
+Please keep things in mind while visiting Aligarh Muslim University for a heritage walk:

 - It is an educational institution, so don’t make noise.